tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 ### 2.2.
 Operations

-- All basic arithmetic: **+, -, \* and /**.
+- All basic arithmetic: `+`, `-`, `*` and `/`.
-- **+** has dual purpose depending on the values; addition for numbers or concatenation for strings.
-This is knows as 'overloaded' meaning it does more than one thing.
+- `+` has dual purpose depending on the values; addition for numbers or concatenation for strings.
+  - This is knows as 'overloaded' meaning it does more than one thing.
 - Operators have operands.
 An operand is the value that is going to be operated on by the operator.
-- e.g. 3 + 4 has operator of +, 3 is the left operand and 4 is the right operand.
+- e.g. `3 + 4` has operator of `+`, `3` is the left operand and `4` is the right operand.
 - The kinds of operators that have a left and right operand are known as 'binary' operators.
-- **!** is a 'unary' operator meaning there's a single operand involved. **!** does the 'flipping' or 'negation' or 'compliment' of a boolean value.
+- `!` is a 'unary' operator meaning there's a single operand involved. `!` does the 'flipping' or 'negation' or 'compliment' of a boolean value.
-- **==** is a comparison operator: a binary operator that asks whether the right and left hand operands have a relationship that we can determine something about.
+- `==` is a comparison operator: a binary operator that asks whether the right and left hand operands have a relationship that we can determine something about.
 Double equals is the loose equality operator.
-- **< or >** comparison operators for less than or greater than, returning a boolean.
+- `<` and `>` comparison operators for less than or greater than, returning a boolean.
 - Logical operators try to decide something for us:
-  - The **||** is the OR logical operator: if one or the other results in true, return boolean true.
+  - The `||` is the OR logical operator: if one or the other results in true, return boolean true.
-  - The **&&** is the AND logical operator: If both result in true, return boolean true.
+  - The `&&` is the AND logical operator: If both result in true, return boolean true.

 ### 2.3.
 Types